Five New Year's resolutions for university applicants

 Hoping to head off to uni in this year?
 Then you've got a big year ahead of you.
 So, in fitting New Year's style, here are some resolutions that could help you on your way...

-1. Focus on that Ucas applicationIf you're yet to finish your Ucas application, you'd better get a move on; the main deadline for most courses is 15 January.
+1. Focus on that Ucas applicationIf you're yet to finish your Ucas application, you'd better get a move on; the main deadline for most courses for 2022 entry is 26 January.
 If you're already receiving offers and attending interviews, then that final decision time is moving ever closer.

 It's time to really drill into the detail of the courses you might put down as your firm and insurance choices, attend open days and think a bit more seriously about your long-term plans before, during and even after university.
 Search for your course and learn more about what you'll need to apply, what you'll study, what graduates go on to do and more.